On the Line delivers tailored mental health and wellbeing counselling services and suicide prevention support.

-Our counsellors have extensive experience providing intake, assessment and referrals for clients.
+Our counselling team has extensive experience providing intake, assessment and referrals for clients.

 The service can include intake via inbound calls or web chats, risk assessment, escalating to emergency services if required, immediate counselling, safety planning, and referrals into community support.

-We can make referrals for accommodation, drug and alcohol counselling, youth services, family violence support and many more.
-On the Line has a custom referral database with over 6,500 services, or we can add your preferred providers to our referral database.
+We can make referrals for accommodation, drug and alcohol counselling, youth services, family violence support and more.

 If a client is in immediate distress due to family or domestic violence, risk of self-harm, or risk of suicide, our counsellor will conduct a family violence risk assessment based on the Common Risk Assessment Framework (CRAF) or a suicide risk assessment.

-On the Line can work with you to develop an integrated case management approach for your clients.
+On the Line can work with you to develop an integrated case coordination approach for your community.

-Our case management model is person-centred, tailored to the client’s needs.
+Our case coordination model is person-centred, tailored to the client’s needs.

-During the intake, we will undertake a needs and risk assessment, and planning.
-Throughout the case management, we maintain rapport and communication with clients about resources, community services, and supports to achieve goals and facilitate client wellbeing.
+During the intake, we will conduct a needs and risk assessment, and planning.
+Throughout the case coordination, we maintain rapport and communication with clients about resources, community services, and supports to achieve goals and facilitate client wellbeing.

-We also consider the client’s preference for case management contact, whether it is via phone or online, and at a time that is convenient for them (appointment-based).
+We also consider the client’s preference for case coordination contact, whether it is via phone or online, and at a time that is convenient for them (appointment-based).

 On the Line has a dedicated marketing team who has vast experience promoting mental health services.
-We can work with you to develop and implement a range of branding and marketing services to suit your organisation’s unique needs.
+We can work with you to develop and implement a range of branding and promotion activities to suit your needs.